allenai/pipeline/README.md

 At this point, the result of the calculation has been created in memory, but is not being persisted.
-We would like to persist not only the final PRMeasurement object, but the intermediate TrainedModel instance.
+We would like to persist not only the final Iterable[(Double, Double, Double)] object, but the intermediate TrainedModel instance.
 The earlier import of IOHelpers adds saveAsJson and saveAsTSV methods to Producer instances that persist their data before passing it on to downstream consumers.
 To use them, we must also provide an implicit